Close Banner

 Can I use DAS for fireworks and parades?

 There are no specific reserved areas for guests using DAS.
-If you plan it right, it can really work out to your advantage!
 Guests using DAS with concerns should visit Guest Relations to see what accommodations can be made for fireworks/parade viewing.
-There are special viewing areas on parade routes and some shows for guests with disabilities, but those cannot be reserved and are on a first-come, first-served basis.
+There are special viewing areas on parade routes and some shows for guests with disabilities.
+However, those cannot be reserved and are on a first-come, first-served basis.

-DAS does not require any additional purchase with the Disney Genie+ system.
+DAS does not require any additional purchase with the Disney Lightning Lane Multi Pass system (formerly Disney Genie+).
 Any attraction with a standby queue can issue DAS return times.
-Only certain attractions are available for pre-arrival Advance Selections, but all attractions are available day-of.

 We hope this overview of Disney World's Disability Access Service answers your questions about the new program.
 If you've used DAS, we'd love to hear your thoughts about it.
 Share them in the comments below!